dominiquefastus/NuStru-CodonAnalysis/README.md

 The second notebook `cross_validation_destribution_analysis.ipynb` uses the KL divergence to compare the synonymous codon usage bias of the secondary structure elements.
 The notebook also compares the frequencies and probabilities.

 ## Protein family based analysis of codon rarity, secondary structure and evolution
 The evolutionary analysis is based on the multiple sequence alignment of different protein families with data from the nustruDB (described previously).
-For each MSA the amino acid normalized codon rarities are calculated with the following formula:
+For each msa, the amino acid`s normalized codon rarities are calculated with the following formula:
 <br />
 <p align="center">
   <img src="https://latex.codecogs.com/svg.image?\inline&space;\large&space;\bg{white}$$CRS_{column}={\sum\limits&space;_{AA_{AA}}^{n_{aln}}(\sum\limits&space;_{occ=1}^{n_{aln}}{AA_{occ}}*f_c)\over{len_{total}(alignment)}-(gaps)}$$" title="$$CRS_{column}={\sum\limits _{AA_{AA}}^{n_{aln}}(\sum\limits _{occ=1}^{n_{aln}}{AA_{occ}}*f_c)\over{len_{total}(alignment)}-(gaps)}$$" />
 </p>
 <br />

 Where $AA_{AA}$ is the amino acid at the position of the alignment, $AA_{occ}$ is the amino acid at the position of the alignment, $f_c$ is the frequency of the codon that encodes the amino acid, $len_{total}(alignment)$ is the total length of the alignment and $gaps$ are the gaps in the alignment.
-The script is called with the following command:

 ### Make the multiple sequence alignment